 As for food – this heavily depends on how long you are planning to hike.
 If it is just for a few hours in one day, take some chocolate, nuts, dried fruit or biscuits and you should be good to go.
 If you are planning to stay on the road for a longer period of time, a portable stove will be needed.
 For meals, you should choose something lightweight, and fast to prepare, like instant noodles or porridge.

 Weather changes quickly in mountains and you should be prepared.
 It is recommended to dress in layers:

 - waterproof trousers and jacket (preferably a lightweight rain jacket like these ones).

 Don’t forget to take sunscreen and sunglasses with you.
 And a hat, scarf, and gloves for when you get to the top.

-It is a great adventure to sleep on a mountain and to wake up with the best view in the world surrounding you.
-But it can also be damp, cold and a bit terrifying.
+It is a great adventure to sleep on a mountain and to wake up with the best view of the world surrounding you.
+But it can also be damp, cold, and a bit terrifying.
 These things should help you to prepare for a wild sleeping night:

 - tent – waterproof and able to be built on a rocky surface;

 - sleeping mat – so that the cold ground would be separated from the sleeping bag and the warmth would stay with you;

 - sleeping bag with comfort temperature of your destination;

 - dry-bag with thermal shirt and leggings, so that you would go to sleep dry and comfy;